adgear/html5_zip_file/README.md

 - Parent destroys the sandbox.

-Several steps can be taken to increase the security of the sandbox:
+Steps to increase the security of the sandbox:

 1.)
 Mount the temporary filesystem on a separate partition.

-You can determine what location tmpdir uses through irb:
+Determine the location tmpdir uses through irb:

 Ruby 2.2.2 on OSX: